 How Tech Nonprofits are Changing the Face of Tech in Nigeria

-In 2018, Seni Sulyman, Andela’s Vice President, Global operations, tweeted about how a former company gateman got a job as a developer.
+In 2018, Seni Sulyman, Andela’s Vice President, Global operations, tweeted a story about how a former company gateman got a job as a software developer.

-Andela was building a network of technology leaders in Africa.
-The goal was to bridge the chasm between the US and Africa’s technology sectors.
+At the time, Andela was building a network of technology leaders in Africa.
+The goal: to bridge the chasm between the US and Africa’s technology sectors.
 They placed successful applicants on an intense six-month training program, after which the fellows would gain employment at partner companies in Nigeria and overseas.

-Seni Sulyman’s tweet stirred up a buzz.
-This buzz later sprung conversations about brilliance, skill, and opportunity concerning young people in tech.
+Seni Sulyman’s tweet stirred up a buzz, spurring conversations centred around brilliance, skill, and opportunity concerning young people in technology.

 A considerable number of Nigerian developers are self-taught.
-Devcenter pins the figure at a whopping 84 percent.
-It is not news that the coursework in Computer Science departments in tertiary institutions across the country is largely either outdated, impractical or both.
-Young coding enthusiasts that intend to make a career out of programming will have to do more, mostly by apprenticeships and by taking online courses.
+Devcenter pins the figure at a whopping 84%.
+There is no gainsaying that the Computer Science syllabi in Nigerian tertiary institutions are largely either outdated, impractical, or both.
+Young coding enthusiasts who intend to make a career out of programming will have to figure out their career paths on their own.

-And as the success stories keep springing, more and more Nigerians are encouraged to learn to code.
+As self-taught, community-nurtured success stories keep springing, many more Nigerians are encouraged to consider software development.

-The tech industry in Nigeria is booming.
-Startups are the in-thing now.
-VC4A, a platform that helps link funders to startups in Africa, revealed that there was a 21 percent increase in investment between 2015 and 2017.
+The tech industry in Nigeria is booming — tech startups are the in-thing these days.
+VC4A, a platform that helps link funders to startups in Africa, revealed that there was a 21% increase in investment between 2015 and 2017.
 Local and foreign investor interest in the Nigerian tech ecosystem continued to grow exponentially, marked by an explosion of foreign funding in Nigerian startups.

 By July 2019, foreign investments in Nigerian startups were pegged at $110.9m.

 Amid all this financial noise, a key slice of the Nigerian tech pie has been overlooked.